Our Approach- Elementary School

 Response to Intervention: We believe that academic struggles should be addressed as soon as possible.
 PAVE’s elementary school holds daily intervention groups led by trained intervention teachers to ensure that scholars receive remediation and support right when they need it.

-English as a Second Language (ESL): To ensure that our ELL scholars are successful, PAVE’s ESL Coordinator employs a Sheltered Instruction model.
+English as a Second Language (ESL): To ensure that our ELL scholars are successful, PAVE’s intervention team employs a model that balances support both in and out of the classroom.
 This model balances support both in and out of the classroom.
 By collaborating with classroom teachers and interventionists, the ESL Coordinator supports ELL scholars in becoming proficient English speakers, readers, and writers.